Zitting cisticola

-The zitting cisticola or streaked fantail warbler (Cisticola juncidis) is a widely distributed Old World warbler whose breeding range includes southern Europe, Africa (outside the deserts and rainforest), and southern Asia down to northern Australia.
+The zitting cisticola, formerly also fan-tailed warbler or streaked fantail warbler (Cisticola juncidis), is a widely distributed Old World warbler in the family Cisticolidae, whose breeding range includes western and southern Europe, Africa outside the deserts and rainforest, and southern Asia down to northern Australia.
 A small bird found mainly in grasslands, it is best identified by its rufous rump; in addition it lacks any gold on the collar and the brownish tail is tipped with white.
-During the breeding season males have a zigzagging flight display accompanied by regular "zitting" calls that have been likened to repeated snips of a scissor.
+During the breeding season males have a zigzagging flight display accompanied by regular "zit" calls that give it its English name.
 They build their pouch nest suspended within a clump of grass.

 Taxonomy and systematics

 The zitting cisticola was described by the naturalist Constantine Samuel Rafinesque in 1810 and given the binomial name Sylvia juncidis.
 The type locality is Campofelice di Roccella in Sicily.
 The current genus name Cisticola is from Ancient Greek kisthos, "rock-rose", and Latin colere, "to dwell".
 The specific juncidis is also from Latin and is a diminutive of iuncus, "reed".

-Across their wide distribution range, several variations in populations have been noted and as many as 18 subspecies are recognized.
-They differ slightly in calls, plumage and size and some have been considered full species in some taxonomic treatments.
-The nominate form is found in southern France, Greece, Turkey, Sicily, Corsica and Egypt while western Portugal and Spain have cisticola.
-The population in Palestine, Syria, Iraq and Iran is neuroticus while the northern and eastern African population is uropygialis and perennius (further south).
-Gabon, Angola, and southern Africa are home to terrestris.
-The population in the Western Ghats of India, salimalii, does not show seasonal tail length variation as in cursitans of the plains of India and dry-zone of Sri Lanka, which has a longer tail in the non-breeding season.
-Population malaya is found in southern Southeast Asia, tinnabulans further north in southern China while brunniceps is found in Korea and Japan.
-Other populations include nigrostriatus (Philippines), constans (Sulawesi), fuscicapilla (east Java), leanyeri (northern Australia), normani (northwest Queensland) and laveryi (northeast Australia).
+Subspecies

+A total of 17 subspecies are currently accepted; they fall into two main groups, with a deep genetic divide between them coinciding with the large gap in the range between western Iran and Pakistan: